NaveenGunapaneni/practising_git/src/UI/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is part of the GeoPulse platform and follows the same licensing terms.

-## 🆘 Support
+## Support

-For support and questions:
+For support and questions, please refer to the main GeoPulse documentation or contact the development team.
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation

-## 🔄 Version History

-- **v1.0.0**: Initial release with full authentication and dashboard
-- **v1.1.0**: Added file upload functionality
-- **v1.2.0**: Enhanced notification system
-- **v1.3.0**: Added fallback support and improved error handling

----

-**Built with ❤️ by the GeoPulse Development Team**